SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ## Generate a Network for Path Finding<a name="subex1"></a>

 Our Network/Graph is made of vertices and edges.
 First we create the vertices.
 For this, we basically just take the results of a spatial clustering query.
+So the network's vertices are hexagons tessellating the plane.

 ```SQL
 -- Let's make a network/graph on which we can calculate routes.